josuelima/bitium_cache/README.md

 The objective is to present the user with the most relevant applications by determining which ones they are already using.

-To do this, a set of applications, and assets used by them, are previously defined at the database, and this tool checks if the user has recently used any of them.
+Initially a set of applications, and assets used by them, are previously defined in the database.
+When the user logs in to the app, it checks if the user has recently used any of the registered apps.
 It uses a technique described at http://lcamtuf.coredump.cx/cachetime/ , which basically consists in loading the application asset in an iframe and checking the loading speed.
 If the resource loads quickly we can assume it was cached.

 ## Install and run
 - Clone this repo
-- run: `bundle install` to install the gems
+- run `bundle install` to install the gems
-- run: `rake db:setup` to setup the database
+- run `rake db:setup` to setup the database
-- run: `rake db:seed` to seed the database with some apps and user
+- run `rake db:seed` to seed the database with some apps and user
-- run: `rails s`
+- run `rails s`

 If you don't want to create a new user just use the one created at `seeds.rb`